darryldecode/laravel-starter-kit/readme.md

 that most of the application needs.
 In most cases, you only need this to go further with still full control on your foundation, no magic and extra complexities, just the right sugar.

+NOTE: This starter app assumes you have a good fundamental knowledge with Laravel framework and vueJS.
+If you are new to this technologies then this app might not be for you.
+If you have good knowledge already with Laravel & VueJS then things here should be straight forward to you and you can easily expand the app to your needs.

 ## Features

 &#10004; User, Group & Permissions Management